UniHD-CEG/gpugraph500/README.md

 A) Implementation improvements
 * Replace Thrust order() with CUB order().
   * Motivation for this: We order our integer FQ secuence on each BFS.
 We use Thrust library for this
-  * Dual Merril from NVIDIA states that due to the configurability/ tuning options of this library, designed for NVIDIA cards, a boost in performance may be achieved.
-Futher reding here [nvlab](http://nvlabs.github.io/cub/#sec4)
+  * Duane Merrill from NVIDIA states that due to the configurability/ tuning options of this library, designed for NVIDIA cards, a boost in performance may be achieved.
+Futher reding here [Merrill's CUB](http://nvlabs.github.io/cub/#sec4)
 * Optimize Bitwise operations.
-Further reading [Bithacks](https://graphics.stanford.edu/~seander/bithacks.html)
+Further reading [Sean Eron's bithacks](https://graphics.stanford.edu/~seander/bithacks.html)
+* Use memcpy instead of Indexed Loops in compression/ decompression calls.
+  * Motivation.
+Several experiments point a better memory usage with block memory copying.
+Furter reading [David Nadeau's blog](http://nadeausoftware.com/articles/2012/05/c_c_tip_how_copy_memory_quickly)
+  * The Indexed Loops where used due to memory data convertion complexity.
 B) Algorthmic improvements

 # Other